-The OASIS Program is a clinical program of the UNC Center for Excellence in Community Mental Health within the Department of Psychiatry at UNC's School of Medicine.
+The OASIS Program located in Orange County, North Carolina, is a clinical program of the UNC Center for Excellence in Community Mental Health within the Department of Psychiatry at UNC's School of Medicine.
 Our mission is to promote full recovery from a first episode of psychosis using proven and innovative approaches to comprehensive and coordinated specialty care and integrative medicine.

 - Assertive outreach and crisis services.